kow-k/pyPLB/README.md

 # Pattern-Lattice-Builder
 A Python implementation of generalized Pattern Lattice Builder (gPLB).
+Confirmed to run on Python 3.6 and above (but not guaranteed to run on 3.12, 3.13)

 # Synopsis
 gPLB implements a _generalized_ Pattern Lattice.
 A normal, _non-generalized_ Pattern Lattice of [a, b, c] is the is-a network over the set